exercism/DEPRECATED.x-api/CONTRIBUTING.md

 which is a small application that delivers the problems in all of the languages.

-The problem API includes each of the language repositories as a git submodule.
+The problem API includes a gem, `trackler`, which each of the language repositories as a git submodule.

 Submodules can be a bit tricky to work with, but in this case it's worth it, since contributing to a language track can be done with no dependencies on